userfrosting/fortress/README.md

 Part of the problem is that this kind of filtering must be done at every point in the application where the user can submit raw data to the server.
 A modern web application might accept hundreds of different types of POST requests, and it can become extremely tedious to code the rules for each request manually.
 Much of this work must also be done on both the client side (for user experience) and the server side (for security).

 Fortress solves this problem by providing a uniform interface for validating raw user input on both the client side (in Javascript) and on the server side (in PHP) using a single unified set of rules.
 All you have to do is create a **request schema**, which defines what fields you're expecting the user to submit, and [rules](https://github.com/userfrosting/wdvss) for how to handle the contents of those fields.
 For example, you might want to check that an email address is well-formed.
-The request schema, which is simply a JSON document, makes it easy to manipulate these rules in one place.
+The request schema, which is simply a YAML or JSON document, makes it easy to manipulate these rules in one place.

 The request schema can be applied on the server side to received request data, but also be transformed to formats compatible with client-side validation libraries such as [the jQuery Validation plugin](https://jqueryvalidation.org/), making it easy to perform client- and server-side validation without having to write every rule twice.

 An example request schema, written using the [WDVSS standard](https://github.com/userfrosting/wdvss):

-**schema.json**
+**schema.yaml**

 ```
-{
-    "user_name" : {
-        "validators" : {
-            "length" : {
-                "min" : 1,
-                "max" : 50,
-                "message" : "ACCOUNT_USER_CHAR_LIMIT"
-            },
-            "required" : {
-                "message" : "ACCOUNT_SPECIFY_USERNAME"
-            }
-        }
-    },
-    "email" : {
-        "validators" : {
-            "required" : {
-                "message" : "ACCOUNT_SPECIFY_EMAIL"
-            },
-            "length" : {
-                "min" : 1,
-                "max" : 150,
-                "message" : "ACCOUNT_EMAIL_CHAR_LIMIT"
-            },
-            "email" : {
-                "message" : "ACCOUNT_INVALID_EMAIL"
-            }
-        }
-    },
-    "message" : {
-        "default" : "My message",
-        "transformations" : ["trim"]
-    },
-    "password" : {
-        "validators" : {
-            "required" : {
-                "message" : "ACCOUNT_SPECIFY_PASSWORD"
-            },
-            "matches" : {
-                "field" : "passwordc",
-                "message" : "ACCOUNT_PASS_MISMATCH"
-            },
-            "length" : {
-                "min" : 8,
-                "max" : 50,
-                "message" : "ACCOUNT_PASS_CHAR_LIMIT"
-            }
-        }
-    },
-    "passwordc" : {
-        "validators" : {
-            "required" : {
-                "message" : "ACCOUNT_SPECIFY_PASSWORD"
-            },
-            "matches" : {
-                "field" : "password",
-                "message" : "ACCOUNT_PASS_MISMATCH"
-            },
-            "length" : {
-                "min" : 8,
-                "max" : 50,
-                "message" : "ACCOUNT_PASS_CHAR_LIMIT"
-            }
-        }
-    }
-}
+name:
+    validators:
+        length:
+            min: 1
+            max: 200
+            message: Please enter a name between 1 and 200 characters.
+        required :
+            message : Please specify your name.

+email:
+    validators:
+        required:
+            message: Please specify your email address.

+        length:
+            min: 1
+            max: 150
+            message: Please enter an email address between 1 and 150 characters.

+        email:
+            message : That does not appear to be a valid email address.

+message:
+    validators:
+        required:
+            message: Please enter a message
 ```

 ## Dependencies